Principled Context Engineering for RAG: Statistical Guarantees via Conformal Prediction: Results and Discussion

-\paragraph{Discussion.} The results highlight three observations: \textbf{(1)} Split conformal prediction reliably enforces coverage guarantees across datasets and scoring models, turning pre-generation filtering from a heuristic into a statistically grounded process. \textbf{(2)} Conformal-Embedding provides smooth, predictable control at high coverage (retains 80--95\% relevant content), whereas Conformal-LLM achieves stronger pruning but in coarse steps due to score quantization. \textbf{(3)} On NeuCLIR, ARGUE~F1 improves at strict coverage ($\alpha\!\in\!\{0.05,0.10\}$) and remains statistically indistinguishable from the baseline at $\alpha{=}0.20$, indicating that more than half of retrieved snippets can be pruned without loss in factual quality.
+The results highlight three observations: \textbf{(1)} Split conformal prediction reliably enforces coverage guarantees across datasets and scoring models, turning pre-generation filtering from a heuristic into a statistically grounded process. \textbf{(2)} Conformal-Embedding provides smooth, predictable control at high coverage targets (80--95\% marginal coverage of labeled-relevant snippets), whereas Conformal-LLM achieves stronger pruning but in coarse steps due to score quantization. \textbf{(3)} On NeuCLIR, ARGUE~F1 improves at strict coverage ($\alpha\!\in\!\{0.05,0.10\}$) and remains statistically indistinguishable from the baseline at $\alpha{=}0.20$, indicating that more than half of retrieved snippets can be pruned without loss in factual quality.
 Although absolute gains are modest, the stability itself is informative: once retrieval noise is reduced, the generator likely operates near its effective attention limit.
 This finding reframes conformal prediction as a practical tool for \emph{context engineering}, enabling robust, coverage-aware filtering before generation, laying the foundation for adaptive recalibration under domain or topic shifts.